 A microsociology of international relations

 This third theme includes publications emphasizing the training of astronauts and cosmonauts as a moral and carnal education structured around endurance; the gender norms that it involves; the circulation of traditions related to the Soviet space age and of models of masculinity; the role of the training for the ISS and the daily management of ground support activities in international relations among ISS partners.
-Since 2019, this section of my work especially emphasizes globalization — through the internationalization of Russian training methods in emerging countries (especially South Africa), the consequent circulation of industrial standards and inherited know-how, and the economic and strategic agreements that frame those circulations.
+Since 2019, this section of my work especially emphasizes globalisation — through the internationalization of Russian training methods in emerging countries (especially South Africa), the consequent circulation of industrial standards and inherited know-how, and the economic and strategic agreements that frame those circulations.

-All these projects contributed to a common thread: discussing the political nature of human spaceflight as it has rarely been analyzed in social sciences and humanities — i.e. emphasizing the social, material and bodily dynamics of space exploration, furthermore empirically.
+All these projects contributed to a common thread: unveiling the social, material and bodily dynamics of human space exploration, furthermore empirically.